-An effective way to create linkages within and among science disciplines is to use unifying concepts, the key ideas that underlie and integrate all science knowledge and extend into areas such as mathematics and social studies.
-Unifying concepts help students to construct a holistic understanding of science and its role in society.
-The following four unifying concepts were used in the development of the Science Framework and Senior 1 Science: A Foundation for Implementation.
+An effective way to create linkages within and among science disciplines is to use unifying concepts; these are key ideas that underlie and integrate all science knowledge and extend into areas such as mathematics and social studies.
+Consequently, unifying concepts help students to construct a holistic understanding of science and its role in society.
+The following four unifying concepts were used in the development of this Science Framework.